jax-parker/bookends/README.md

 * Bootstrap5 -  used for providing layouts and styling the html in the templates
 * Balsamiq - Used to create wireframes for the project
 * Cloudinary - Used to host Static files for the site
+* Excalidraw- Used to create the Entity Relationship Diagram and Code Schema
+* Looka.com- Used to create the Bookends Logo

 [Back to top](<#contents>)